v1.1.0 GA

-a governed runtime for multi-agent enterprise systems.
+a governed world-state runtime for consequential enterprise decisions.

 Governed state over time